sitaraputrevu/cs60/README.md

 # cs60
 Hosts our CS60 Assignments!

-The Main Branch is for Fall 2024.
+The main branch is for Fall 2024.